phonometrica/phonometrica/docs/index.rst

 Phonometrica runs on all major platforms (Windows, macOS and GNU/Linux) and is freely available under the terms of the CECILL license (version 2.1).
 The latest version can be downloaded from http://www.phonometrica-ling.org.
 If you encounter any problem or bug, please write to the authors.

-**Note: Phonometrica is currently under development: the documentation is a still incomplete and some things might change before version 1.0 is released.**
+**Note: Phonometrica is currently under development: the documentation is still incomplete and some things might change before version 1.0 is released.**

 .. figure:: img/main_window.png